 Monsoons provide a welcome break from the sweltering summer heat, with their light showers and gloomy sky.
 Taking care of your hair, on the other hand, becomes significantly more difficult during the rainy season.
 Our hair is delicate, and like our skin, it needs extra attention as the season’s change.

 Monsoons can be extremely damaging to your hair.
-It becomes sticky, frizzy, and tangled, which is a formula for hair loss.
+It becomes sticky, frizzy, and tangled, which is a formula for hair fall.
 Don’t worry, you can still enjoy the season without worrying about hair loss if you use these natural methods to keep your hair from coming out.

 Your hair, like your skin, requires cleansing, and as the humidity level rises, our hair becomes sticky and sweaty.
 Select a shampoo that is suited to your hair type.